Spatial Coupling as a Proof Technique: Preliminaries

 \subsection{Graphical notation}

 Traditionally, the Tanner graph is pictured as a bipartite graph, with edges linking the variable nodes to the check nodes.
-Here we will consider an equivalent rendering, namely as a hypergraph, where the variable nodes are the only nodes, and check nodes correspond to $K$-ary hyperedges, i.e. $K$-tuples of variable nodes.
+Here we will consider an equivalent rendering, namely as a hypergraph, where the variable nodes are the only nodes, and check nodes correspond to $K$-ary hyperedges, i.e., $K$-tuples of variable nodes.

-The check nodes have fixed even degree $K$, and we think of them as vectors $a = (a_1, \ldots, a_K)$ of variable nodes, thereby incorporating the edge information in the graph.
-A code is then specified by the totality of check node connections corresponding to its Tanner graph.
-Thus, abusing a bit the standard terminology, we will say that a graph $G$ is just a set of check constraints of the type $a = (a_1, \ldots, a_K)$.
+The check constraints have fixed even degree $K$, and for each check constraint $a$ we denote by $a_1, \ldots, a_K$ the variables involved in the constraint (the ordering is not important, since we are using this notation to describe a single graph).
+Notation that captures more details will be introduced in Section \ref{sec-conf-model} in order to specify exactly the ensemble of codes.
+For the moment, it suffices to describe a code by listing all of its check constraints, which in turn encode which variables they bind.
+Thus, abusing a bit the standard terminology, we will say that a graph $G$ is just a $K$-tuple of check constraints of the kind $a = \{a_1, \ldots, a_K\}$.
+Note that this notation now allows for repetitions of variables inside check constraints.
 In general we will use the letters $a$, $b$, $c$, \dots to describe check constraints, $u$, $v$, \dots to describe variable nodes, and $G$, $\tilde{G}$ $G'$, \dots to describe graphs.